 The following section gives the questions our children will engage with as part of our planned RSE provision.
 These are taken from the Cambridgeshire Primary Personal Development Programme (CPPDP) Framework for Year 5/6.
-These areas will be covered using the CPPDP Units Sex and Relationships SR5 and SR6.
-Points in bold are non-statutory elements of the curriculum.
+These areas will be covered using the PDP Units Relationships and Sex Education.
+Those in bold text are directly linked to the statutory requirements.

-Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) What are male and female sexual parts called and what do they do?
-What happens to the bodies of boys and girls when they reach puberty?
-How can the spread of viruses and bacteria be stopped?
-What is HIV? (ref 'Sex and Relationships' OfSTED 2002 (HMI 433)) How are babies made?
-How can I keep my growing and changing body clean?
-How can I express my feeling positively as I grow up?
-What should adults think about before they have a baby?
-What influences my view of my body?
+Knowledge Skills Attitudes What are male and female sexual parts called and what are thier functions?
+BS How can I talk about sexual body parts confidently and appropriately?
+BS What happens to different bodies at puberty?
+CAB How can I reduce the spread of a wider range of viruses and bacteria?
+HP What are different ways babies are conceived and born?
+(Sex Education) How can I keep my growing and changing body clean?
+HP What effect might puberty have on feelings and emotions?
+CAB What should adults think about before they have children?
+FP What might influence my view of my body?
 What are families like?
-When am I responsible for how others feel?
-This section shows the Learning Objectives which will be cove To identify male and female sexual parts and describe their functions.
-To know appropriate terminology for use in different situations.
-To know and understand about the physical changes that take place at puberty, why they happen and how to manage them.
-To understand that physical change happens at different rates for different people.
-To know and understand that safe routines can stop the spread of viruses (including HIV) and bacteria.
-To know about the facts of the human lifecycle, including sexual intercourse.
-To know about new aspects of personal hygiene relevant to puberty.
-To be able to recognise their changing emotions with friends and family and be able to express their feelings and concerns positively.
-To have a basic awareness of responsible parenting choices.
-To understand how the media, families and friends can influence attitudes to their bodies.
-To consider how they have some responsibility for the feelings and well-being of others.
-To consider the need for trust and love in marriage and established relationships.
-To understand and respect a wide range of family arrangements e.g. second marriages, fostering, same sex partners, extended families.
+FP Why might people get married or become civil partners?
+FF When can I take responsibility for how others feel?
+MW his section shows the Learning Objectives which will be covered using Cambridgeshire Primary Personal Developme nt Programme Units SR5 & SR6 To confidently identify male and female sexual parts and describe their functions.BS To know terminology for sexual parts appropriate for use in different situations.
+BS To know and understand about the physical changes that take place at puberty and how to manage them.
+CAB To understand that physical changes affect people in a variety of ways and at different rates CAB To understand that safe routines can stop the spread of viruses (including HIV) and bacteria.HP To know about the facts of the human lifecycle, including sexual reproduction and sexual intercourse.
+(Sex Ed) To know about aspects of personal hygiene relevant to puberty and the implications of these HP To be able to recognise their changing emotions with friends and family and be able to express their feelings and concerns positively.CAB To have an awareness that there should be a stable, caring relationship in a family to care for children securely.FP To understand how the media, families and friends can influence attitudes to their bodies.
+To understand that they have some responsibility for the feelings and wellbeing of others MW To consider the reasons people enter marriage, civil partnerships e.g. love, trust, commitment FP To understand and respect people in a wide range of family arrangements e.g. second marriages, fostering, same sex partners and extended families FP